swang2016/dune-lt/README.md

 ```bash
 python snowflake_pipeline.py
 ```
-Same as the DuckDB example, this will load the Dune queries specificed in the `config.toml` file into Snowflake.
+Same as the DuckDB example, this will load the Dune queries specificed in the `.dlt/config.toml` file into Snowflake.

+### See the `explicit_resources_example.py` file to see how the same queries defined in `.dlt/config.toml` can be explicitly defined
+The functions in `__init__.py` dynamically generate dlt resources from the queries defined in `.dlt/config.toml`. `explicit_resources_example.py` explicitly defines each of those queries as a dlt resource as an example of how you can manually define dlt resources.

+You can run the `explicit_resources_example.py` file to see the same queries loaded into DuckDB.

 ## Important Notes